ASMAAKHALED/Rowing_Mate/README.md

 # Rowing_Mate
-it is and android application for rowers , it calculates distance ,speed, strokerate ,time and tilting angle . and it draws a graph for acceleration . accessed two kind of sensors : GPS and accelerometer .
+it is an android application for rowers , it calculates distance ,speed, strokerate ,time and tilting angle . and it draws a graph for acceleration . accessed two kind of sensors : GPS and accelerometer .
 RowingMate is a graduation project for students in CUFE 2017